Patricia Wald: Post judicial service

 After retiring from the federal judiciary, Wald was the United States's representative to the International Criminal Tribunal for the Former Yugoslavia from 1999 to 2002.
 She presided over numerous cases of people accused of genocide.
 Some of the accused included those involved in the Srebrenica massacre.
 On February 6, 2004, Wald was appointed by President Bush to the President's Commission on Intelligence Capabilities of the U.S. Regarding Weapons of Mass Destruction, an independent panel tasked with investigating U.S. intelligence surrounding the United States' 2003 invasion of Iraq and Iraq's weapons of mass destruction.
 The commission was co-chaired by Laurence Silberman, a fellow judge who worked with Wald on the bench of the District of Columbia Circuit Court.
 Silberman had a great deal of respect for Wald despite their ideological differences and did not hesitate to recommend her appointment to the bi-partisan commission.
 Wald agreed to serve on the Constitution Project's Guantanamo Task Force in December 2010.

 In August 2012, Wald was confirmed by the Senate as a member of the Privacy and Civil Liberties Oversight Board after being nominated by President Barack Obama.
 On December 12, 2013, the Senate invoked cloture on her nomination by a 57–41 vote, thus cutting off a filibuster that had been led by Republican senators.
 Later that same day, Wald was confirmed by a 57–41 vote.
-However, Wald left the Board in January 2017.
+Wald left the Board in January 2017.

 She served as chair of the board of directors of the Open Society Justice Initiative and was a member of the board of directors for Mental Disability Rights International.
 She also continued to serve on the board of the American Bar Association's International Criminal Court Project.
 Wald was a member of the global council of the California International Law Center at the University of California, Davis School of Law.
 She was also a member of the American Law Institute, the American Philosophical Society, and the Whitney R. Harris World Law Institute's International Council.